 It is important that you user test your portfolio as hiring managers do not have the luxury of time to look at every detail of your projects.
 Grab your roommate, sister, friend or partner and practice presenting your portfolio to them.
 Make sure that they fully understand your portfolio and the message you want to convey is coming across.
 Get your audience to look for crucial information.
 For example, ask them how many years of experience you’ve had or the results of your project.
 Having this information readily available shows your potential employers your ability to present to higher level managers.
 Lastly, do not sound too rehearsed as if you’ve memorized a script.
 Be natural and confident.

 Whether you’re new to the industry or a senior UX designer, your portfolio is crucial to prove your future employer what you can do for their company.
 Having a compelling UX design portfolio will not only help you advance in your UX career but it could be a chance for you to reflect on what you’ve done in the past and what you can do in the future.
+Moreover, read this article to understand what a UX Designer role entails and the expected skills your future employer might look for.

 If you are thinking of starting a career in UX or just diversify your skillset in general, UX Academy has several UX courses available to suit your needs.
 Get the chance to work on real-life projects and build your UX portfolio when you join UX Academy!